top of page

 Articulation therapy for adults is different than for children as adults learn and apply information differently.
-Adults do best with explicit learning of sound production, auditory training, direct treatment, drill practice, and a systematic approach to application to reduce associated fears and anxieties that have developed in relation to having a speech difference.
+Our clinicians have adult-specific experience with articulation therapy, and use a variety of adult-centric techniques, such as explicit learning of sound production, auditory training and discrimination training between old and new patterns, direct treatment, drill practice, and use of a systematic approach to application to reduce associated fears and anxieties that have developed in relation to having a speech difference.

-A lisp is a distortion of speech sounds involving front of the tongue.
-Commonly, these include the /s/ and /z/ sounds, but a lisp can also affect the “ch”, “j”, “sh” and “zh” (as in “beige”) sounds.
-I tend to think of it as an airflow problem—the tongue is directing airflow through the mouth, but the air is ending up in the wrong places.
+A lisp is a distortion of speech sounds, most commonly the "s" and "z" sounds, but a lisp can also affect the “ch”, “j”, “sh” and “zh” (as in “beige”) sounds.

-To produce an /s/ sound, the tongue is positioned to direct airflow from the lungs down a very narrow groove in the middle of the tongue, which produces turbulencein the airstream.
+To produce an /s/ sound, the tongue is positioned to direct airflow from the lungs through a very narrow groove in the middle of the tongue, which produces turbulence in the airstream.
 We hear this as a high-pitched hissing sound; because it is such a high-frequency, high-energy sound (as well as being one of the most frequent sounds in English), any deviations in this sound tend to be quite obvious to listeners.

 Here, the tongue fully protrudes between the teeth, as it also does for the “th” sounds, resulting in a “dull” sound.
 For example, the word “pass” may sound like “path”.

 Similar to an interdental lisp, the tongue is positioned farther forward than a typical /s/, but does not fully protrude from between the teeth.
 The tongue may be positioned very close to or directly against the teeth.
 The resulting distortion may be pronounced or subtle depending on the positioning of the tongue.